-ENV Variable Naming Conventions & Best Practices
+ENV Variable Naming Conventions &amp;amp; Best Practices | Ghostable On this page

 Environment variables are a shared language across services, platforms, and teams.
 Clear, consistent naming keeps configs portable, avoids collisions, and prevents painful “it works locally” bugs.
 This guide gives you pragmatic naming rules you can adopt as a team standard, plus examples and pitfalls to avoid.